-If you think of radiographs (x-rays) as snapshots of the inside of your pet, ultrasound is like videotape: you can see more.
+If you think of radiographs (x-rays) as snapshots of the inside of your pet, ultrasounds are like videotapes because you can see more.
 This technology is especially useful for seeing abdominal structures in more detail than an x-ray can.
 Some examples are bladder stones, abnormal kidneys, etc.

-The doctor doing the ultrasound scan sees everything in real-time, so we have the capability of sending the ultrasound images we capture over the internet to a board certified veterinary radiologist (a specialist with advanced training in reading ultrasound).
-It may take a day or two to receive the specialist’s report. – Will my pet have a sedative?
-Probably not, most dogs and cats are fine with ultrasound.
-A pet that strongly resists other normal things we do, however, may need to have a sedative in order to cooperate with the ultrasound.
-In addition to allowing us to ”see” into the abdomen better, ultrasound also allows us to take aspirates (samples of cells) from abdominal organs such as the liver.
-These samples can be sent to the laboratory for analysis, to help with the diagnosis of a suspected problem.
+Yes and no. The doctor doing the ultrasound scan sees everything in real-time, so we have the capability of sending the ultrasound images we capture over the internet to a board-certified veterinary radiologist (a specialist with advanced training in reading ultrasound).
+It may take a day or two to receive the specialist’s report.